 The Tourism Office is where you should drop by for more information.
 It is located opposite the Shahbandar Jetty and is within walking distance from Pasar Payang.

 This is a man-made island located beside Chinatown.
 There are food stalls that will be open in the evening till late night.
 You can also take a river cruise from here.

 If you are coming from Kuantan and like Chinese food, drop by the town of Chukai in Kemaman and taste the specialty stuffed crab at one of the Chinese restaurants here.

-While in Kuala Terengganu, you may want to try some Chinese food by the beach at Tian Kee or Ocean Restaurants.
+While in Kuala Terengganu, you may want to try some Chinese food at Mei Fong Curry Noodles, Ocean Restaurant or Golden Dragon Restaurant.